-Sub-attributes: sector bearing see clause 27.151 sector line length see clause 27.152
+see clause 27.148 Sub-attributes: sector bearing sector line length see clause 27.149

 - The values given to the common limits of adjacent sectors should be identical. - The orientation of the bearing is from seaward to the central feature.
-This conforms with the method used in "List of Lights" publications. - A generic term such as "to shore" cannot be used; a specific bearing must be encoded.
+This conforms with the method used in "List of Lights" publications. - A generic term such as "to shore" cannot be used: a specific bearing must be encoded.
 Where a light sector limit is defined as "to the shore", it should be encoded using a value that ensures that, when the limit is drawn, it will fall entirely on land.